juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 <details>
 <summary>**PVC creation failures due to `volumeHandle` conflicts**</summary>

-This happens when an application pod try to use multiple PVCs, but referenced PV uses a same `volumeHandle`, you'll see errors like:
+This happens when an application Pod try to use multiple PVCs, but referenced PV uses a same `volumeHandle`, you'll see errors like:

 ```shell {6}
 $ kubectl describe pvc jfs-static